oroinc/documentation/frontend/storefront-design/index.rst

 This documentation provides instruction on creating and customizing OroPlatform-based application UI using Sketch.

 The :ref:`Storefront Style Guide <frontend--storefront-style-guide>` is an example of the design theme creation based on the Sketch file, which makes the process faster than from scratch.
+You can |download and view the Sketch file here|.

   .. image:: /img/frontend/storefront-design/FrontendDesignerGuide.jpg
      :alt: Storefront designs